10 Year Old is Angry at Homeschooling: Learning Disability?

 Let's take these one at a time.

 #1- Smart kids have been known to hide learning disabilities straight through high school.
-Could it be possible that he has a learning disability of any kind?
+Could it be possible that he has a learning disability of some kind?
 Since you teach him, you can probably evaluate this.
 If you have any suspicion at all that he cannot actually handle some part of the work, then he should be evaluated by a psychologist trained in learning disabilities.
-In fact, I think you probably want to schedule this evaluation right away.
-I think it is the most likely explanation for your son's behavior and he needs your help to address it.
+In fact, I think you probably want to schedule this evaluation right away since it is the most likely explanation for your son's behavior and he needs your help to address it.

 #2 – Gifted children are often bored by traditional rote learning approaches.
 I assume, since you mention “child-lead” learning, that you are doing your utmost to be sure that both of your children have interesting work that relates to their own interests, so that is not likely to be the issue here, but you might want to give some attention to ways you can spice up any “mandated” learning.
 If you can get him excited enough about something he is interested in--researching bridges and building one, doing chemistry experiments, researching a big battle and building a battlefield diorama--you might find that the excitement about that project overflows into the rest of his work, making everything easier.